 Are you eating mindfully during quarantine?
 I’ve carefully planned my grocery needs not to have to shop more than twice a month.
 I wear gloves and a mask and get out of the store as quickly as possible.

 Vitamin C is essential, so I buy oranges and lemons to alternate.
 I squeeze the juice of a lemon into filtered water one day, and the next day I enjoy an orange.

 My breakfast (below) includes warmed frozen blueberries, pecans, walnuts, cinnamon, and dates poured over half of a warm baked sweet potato.
 I topped it with the last dollop of my all-fruit orange marmalade this morning.
 It isn’t a pretty dish, but it is delicious!

 Everything tastes better with seasonings.
-I enjoy a variety of balsamic vinegar and a high-quality pure olive oil on all vegetables.
-A few Italian Olives and some shavings of extra sharp cheddar over broccoli or roasted Brussels sprouts are my favorite combos.
+I enjoy a variety of balsamic vinegar and high-quality pure olive oil on all vegetables.
+A few Italian Olives and some extra sharp cheddar shavings over broccoli or roasted Brussels sprouts are my favorite combos.
 My local Olive Oil store ships your order, or you can pick it up.

 I stock my pantry with the only beans I can digest, my favorite crackers, organic chocolate, and some canned wild-caught fish.
 (One can of beans lasts me for three meals.)

 I have plenty of frozen vegetables and wild-caught salmon in the freezer.

 A late in the day lunch/dinner includes the other half of the sweet potato from breakfast topped with some warm vegetables, beans, a few shavings of cheese, sea salt, fresh ground pepper, and of course, olive oil and balsamic vinegar.